PrettyFloralBonnet/shstore-ui-automation/README.md

 ## Notes

+### Branches

+Branch [`NOID/place-order-as-guest-test`](https://github.com/PrettyFloralBonnet/shstore-ui-automation/tree/NOID/place-order-as-guest-test) contains a test scenario that's 99% finished, but I didn't manage to run it (as of Feb 18th) due to issues with IP blocking (too many requests to the store's forms).

+Branch [`NOID/cucumber-preprocessor`](https://github.com/PrettyFloralBonnet/shstore-ui-automation/tree/NOID/cucumber-preprocessor) is behind both `master` and `NOID/place-order-as-guest-test`, but contains the necessary config for the [Cypress Cucumber Preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor/tree/master).

 ### Login

-A login command (inside of `cy.session`) is currently implemented but not used anywhere, due to issues with IP blocking encountered while running tests.
+A login command (inside of `cy.session`) is currently implemented but not used anywhere, due to aforementioned issues with IP blocking.
 For that reason, at least for now, I decided to stick to creating tests for functionality that doesn't require user login.

 ### Selectors